Brandon Morrow: 2010

 Morrow's first season in Toronto was the first of his major league career as a full-time member of a starting rotation.
 Toronto's coaching staff altered Morrow's delivery in a similar fashion to the way Roy Halladay's delivery was altered during his first years with the Blue Jays.
 The switch from an over-the-top arm motion to a lower-angle arm slot was believed to have contributed to an increased command of his pitches.
 He was also encouraged to reduce his pitch velocity and try to induce weak contact, again much in the same way Halladay was taught during his tenure in Toronto.
 Despite some struggles with inconsistency during the early stages of the alterations, statistics show that his production stabilized as the season progressed and he managed to produce favorable results on a regular basis before the end of the season, including a stellar 17 strikeout, one hit performance that was a candidate for MLB.com's This Year in Baseball Performance of the Year.

 On August 8, Morrow was one out away from a no-hitter against the Tampa Bay Rays when Evan Longoria hit an infield single.
 It would have been the first no-hitter by a Blue Jay since Dave Stieb's no-hitter on September 2, 1990.
 He finished the one-hitter for his first complete game while compiling 17 strikeouts, a career high for Morrow in a game and one strikeout shy of the team record of 18 strikeouts set by Roger Clemens in 1998.
-According to the Game Score metric devised by sabremetrician Bill James, this tied for the fourth-highest rated pitching performance since 1920, with a game score of 100.
+According to the Game Score metric devised by sabremetrician Bill James, this tied for the fourth-highest rated nine-inning pitching performance since 1920, with a game score of 100.

 On August 29, the Blue Jays announced that after his next start, Morrow would be shut down for the season to protect his arm.
 He pitched more innings in 2010 (146 1/3) than in any of his previous seasons.
 He finished the season with a 10–7 record, 4.49 ERA, and 178 strikeouts.
 Morrow was nominated as one of 2010's "Ten People Making a Difference in Diabetes".